ArmineKhanan/Stock_Analysis/README.md

         Cells(7 + i, 3).Value = tickerVolumes(i)
         Cells(7 + i, 4).Value = (tickerEndingPrices(i) / tickerStartingPrices(i)) - 1
 ```
-The output of the two scripts is eaxactly the same.
+The two subroutines output identical reports.
 Yet, the second one works faster.

 #### VBA Code Execution Record
-In order to estimate the affect of changes on the speed of report execution we encorporated folowng script in the subroutine:
+To estimate our efforts, we wrapped the subroutine with the following script:
 ```
 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single